 Readers care.
 Agents, publishers, and reviewers also care.
 And while you can still make a million with a bunch of badly written books and a stellar marketing scheme, your work won’t be taken seriously.
 Also (and this is critical), while it’s possible to make it big by writing badly, it’s not likely.
 It happens, but it doesn’t happen often.
 The better your writing, the better your chances for securing a readership and building a career.

 So, what constitutes good writing?
 Opinions on the matter vary widely.
 There will be different traits that make good fiction versus good poetry or good nonfiction.
 However, we can cull together a general list of the characteristics of good writing (in no particular order):

-- Language (word choice): we writers can never underestimate or fail to appreciate our most valuable tools: words.
-Good writing includes smart and appropriate word choices and well crafted sentences.
+- Language (word choice): We writers can never underestimate or fail to appreciate our most valuable tools: words.
+Good writing includes precise and accurate word choices and well crafted sentences.

 I want to add an honorable mention for originality.
 Everything has been done before, so originality is somewhat arbitrary.
 However, putting old ideas together in new ways and creating remixes of the best that literature has to offer is a skill worth developing.

 Why You Need to Know the Difference Between Good and Bad Writing